Eulanda/EulandaConnect/source/tests/Readme.md

 ## MSSQL-Server

-Some of the Pester tests require an SQL server.
-This must be installed locally in the PESTER instance.
-For pure tests that are not specific to EULANDA ERP, Windows authentication is sufficient.
-If tests are to be made also against a EULANDA database, then the mixed authentication should be selected with the installation.
+Certain Pester tests require a SQL server.
+This server should be installed locally on the PESTER instance.
+For pure tests that do not specifically involve EULANDA ERP, Windows authentication is sufficient.
+If tests are to be conducted against an EULANDA database, mixed mode authentication should be enabled during installation.

 ## EULANDA-ERP

-Here only one EULANDA.exe is needed in the Pester test folder.
-After the SQL server was installed a PESTER client can be created directly.
-The EULANDA.exe is for this in the Pester tests root folder.
-The creation of the database generates locally to the EULANDA.exe a UDL file `EULANDA_1 Pester.udl`.
+Only the EULANDA.exe is required in the Pester test folder.
+Following the SQL server installation, a PESTER client can be directly created.
+For this, the EULANDA.exe should be placed in the Pester `tests` root folder.
+Creating the database generates a UDL file `EULANDA_1 Pester.udl` locally next to EULANDA.exe.
+The database is named `EULANDA_Pester`.

-It is recommended after the installation and the call of the client once to carry out a SQL data backup from EULANDA.
-Through this the database can be used after tests at any time again on the original state.
+After installation and running the client once, we recommend performing a SQL data backup from EULANDA.
+This backup allows you to restore the database to its original state after conducting tests.

+Currently, the Backup-MssqlBackup-Pestertest uses an EULANDA database.
+The test involves backing up the database, copying it to local storage, and transferring it via SFTP to the SFTP server.
+After the test, the data are removed.
+At present, an EULANDA database is necessary for this test, but efforts are underway to make this test more independent.

 ## SFTP and FTP Server

-To test the FTP functions you need a SFTP or FTP server.
-If only a FTP server is needed and no SFTP tests are to be made, the free FileZilla FTP server is sufficient, otherwise the commercial version of the FileZilla server is needed.
+Testing the FTP functions requires an SFTP or FTP server.
+If only FTP tests are needed and no SFTP tests will be conducted, the free version of the FileZilla FTP server is sufficient.
+For SFTP tests, you will need the commercial version of the FileZilla server.

-The server should have two directories in the root (`inbox` and `outbox`), which are used by the pester test.
-There must also be a `License.md` file in the root.
-This must be in the file date between 01.01.2023 and 10 minutes before now.
-The file is evaluated during FTP pester tests.
-The credentials are saved in root folder of pester tests.
+The server should contain two root directories (`inbox` and `outbox`), which are utilized by the Pester test.
+Additionally, a `License.md` file must be present in the root directory.
+This file's date should be between 01.01.2023 and 10 minutes before the current time.
+It will be assessed during FTP Pester tests.
+The credentials are stored in the root folder of the Pester tests.